Cockatoos don't fly in formation.

 Mockingbird, Mimus polyglottos

 Famous for imitating the calls of other birds, as well as cars and sirens, or other sounds, it dwells in scrub woodlands and gardens, eating insects - and colorful berries.
-The state bird of Arkansas, Florida, Mississippi, Tennessee, and Texas, it ranges south of the Great Lakes, in South Dakota and Oregon.
+The state bird of Arkansas, Florida, Mississippi, Tennessee, and Texas, it ranges south of the Great Lakes, in South Dakota, and Oregon.